tarun5408/fusion_rag/README.md

 ### 2️⃣ Streamlit Cloud
 - Sign in at **[Streamlit Cloud](https://streamlit.io/cloud)**
 - Create a *New App*
-- Connect your GitHub repo and select the chatbot folder (app.project.py)
+- Connect your GitHub repo and select the project folder (app.project.py)
 - Add your dependencies from requirements.txt
 - Deploy the app — Streamlit will build and serve it automatically
 - 🔗 The deployed app link will appear in your Streamlit dashboard